rekhaDevs/samagragovernance.in/src/pages/team/index.md

       worked as forecasting analyst with The Smart Cube and a LAMP Fellow.
 Her passion to improve the quality of life of citizens through evidence-based interventions and systemic transformation brought her to Samagra.

-      Currently, she is part of the Young Warrior team.
+      Currently, she is part of the Saksham Haryana–Education team.
     image: /img/edited_rhythm_b.jpg
     linkedInProfile: 'https://www.linkedin.com/in/rhythm-behl-85b1278b/'
     name: Rhythm Behl
-    project: ' Young Warrior'
+    project: Saksham Haryana–Education
   - bio: >-
       Ria holds a Masters’ degree in Development Studies from Ambedkar University and a Bachelor’s Degree in Political Science from Lady Shri Ram